 Every sentence arranges thought, yet not all arrangements follow the same rhythm or logic.
-Parataxis and hypotaxis are not just grammatical concepts but instruments of literary construction that determine how information unfolds, how relationships are suggested, and how time, logic, and authority are embedded in syntax.
+Parataxis and hypotaxis are not just grammatical concepts but instruments of literary construction that determine how information is presented, how relationships are suggested, and how time, logic, and authority are embedded in the sentence structure.

 In literary composition, parataxis and hypotaxis signal more than stylistic preference.
 They trace a structural contrast between coordination and subordination, openness and hierarchy.
 To grasp their difference is to see how syntax does more than carry content; it sets the terms by which thought finds its form.